 Coursera initially offered only a handful of free MOOC courses.

 Today, the site is profit-driven and hosts 3,000+ courses for more than 40 million students.
-Many courses are available for less than US$100.
+Many courses cost less than US$100.

 Which of the courses are still free?
 And how do prices and subscriptions work?